-Indwelling ureteral stents are part of the urologist's armamentarium to ensure flow from the upper to the lower urinary tract.
-The first ureteral stent was described in 1978 by Finney et al. with two silicone hooks at each end that secure the catheter in position.
-It is known that 60-80% indwelling ureteral stents form a biofilm, yet only 5% will have a urinary tract infection.
-There is debate amongst specialists whether indwelling ureteral stents should be treated in the same fashion as central lines, which are frequently exchanged in patients with bacteremia/sepsis.
-5-6
+It has been established that 60-80% indwelling ureteral stents form a biofilm, yet only 5% will result in a urinary tract infection (UTI).
+1-3 There is debate among specialists whether indwelling ureteral stents should be treated in the same fashion as central lines, which are frequently exchanged in patients with bacteremia/sepsis.

-We performed a survey of international urologists as a first step towards exploring clinical management urosepsis in the presence of a chronic indwelling ureteral stent.
-The goal of this study was to survey the current management of patients with well-positioned, non-obstructed, chronic indwelling ureteral stents presenting with urosepsis.
-The clinical scenario submitted to specialists was designed by the authors based on the frequent clinical dilemma encountered at our center and interdisciplinary discussions with other medical specialists such as emergency doctors and internists.
+We surveyed international urologists on their management strategy for patients with well-positioned, non-obstructed, chronic indwelling ureteral stents presenting with urosepsis.
+The clinical scenario submitted to specialists was designed by the authors based on the frequent clinical dilemma encountered at our center and interdisciplinary discussions with other medical specialists, such as emergency physicians and internists.